 From Florida sick leave rights to wrongful termination, we are here for you to not only give you the information you need but also to fight aggressively against employers who break employment laws.

 Need legal help?
-We service the needs of workers across Florida and offer free, confidential consultation.
+We service the needs of workers across Florida and offer a free, confidential consultation.
 Don’t delay and contact us today at 813-579-2483 or online.
 There are statutes of limitations and you could be running out of time.
 We tackle workplace issues that affect you and your family with determination, compassion, and a fierce passion for justice.